yannansoda/yannansoda.github.io/index.md

 ![](/images/avg_unit_rent_muc.png)

 ### Music effects on mental health
 How music affects our mental health?
-In this notebook, I will use the survey data to explore participants' music listening habits and mental health status.
+In this notebook, I used survey data to explore participants' music listening habits and mental health status.

 [View code on Kaggle](https://www.kaggle.com/code/yannansu/music-and-mental-health-eda)